rsegecin/mTLSdotnet/Readme.md

 $ docker-compose up -d
 ```

+### Question

+ - The only thing that I didn't nail in this project is figure out why I can't I curl inside a container to a https endpoint even though CA is apparently correctly installed, if you do have an answer for please heat me out.

 License
 ----

 MIT

-## TODO

- - The only thing that I didn't nail in this project is figure out why I can't I curl inside a container to a https endpoint even though CA is apparently correctly installed, if you do have an answer for it please heat me out.

 **Free Software, Hell Yeah!**